Biography

 Responsibilities include:

-• Designed a liquid-liquid coaxial swirl injector for a rocket engine using large-eddy simulations under the CharLES platform.
+• Performed high-fidelity Large-Eddy Simulations (LES) of a liquid-liquid coaxial swirl injector under the high-order unstructured CharLES solver platform.

 Mar 2017 – Jul 2018 Tempe, Arizona, USA